• PROGRAM

 • Effects of soil and crop management and edaphoclimatic characteristics on the structure, interactions and diversity of soil microbiota.

-• Characterization and modulation of soil environmental ecosystem services, such as soil organic matter, carbon agriculture and carbon sequestration, soil microbiota and soil preservation techniques.
+• Characterization and modulation of soil environmental ecosystem services, such as soil organic matter, carbon agriculture and carbon capture, soil microbiota, and soil preservation techniques.

 • Definition of new soil quality indicators in agricultural soils.

-• Physicochemical characterization and use of innovative organic materials and processed wastes as agricultural fertilizers, soil enhancers and sustainable soil management practices.
+• Physicochemical characterization and use of innovative organic materials and processed waste as agricultural fertilizers, soil enhancers and sustainable soil management practices.

 Research staff